The Godspell in the Stars: How Inherited Fear Rewrites the Alien Encounter

 A Childhood Spent Between Worlds

 I came into this life already connected.
 Contact reached me in the crib, and earlier still, across other lifetimes and inside the choice I made before this body, when I selected the mission I would carry through a life wrapped in skin and bone.
-The two of us who share this origin recognized each other the moment our paths crossed, and that recognition has anchored a lifelong friendship and a shared body of work.

 Twelve fundamentalist cousins lived in the houses down the road from mine.
 They carried their creed from cradle to grave, and the fear inside it traveled with them the whole way.
 I walked a different road.
 At twelve, perhaps thirteen, I looked at the hypocrisy around me and named it out loud to my mother.
 I told her I wanted to work out the truth for myself, and I asked to leave Sunday school behind.
 She agreed, and that early release from the godspell became my protection.
 When contact intensified, I met it through wonder rather than through inherited terror.